openedx/frontend-platform/docs/how_tos/theming.md

 ## Overview

-This document serves as a guide to using `@openedx/frontend-platform` to support MFE theming with Paragon using theme CSS loaded externally (e.g., from a CDN).
+This document is a guide for using `@openedx/frontend-platform` to support MFE theming with Paragon loading the theme CSS externally (e.g., from a CDN).

 To do this, configured URLs pointing to relevant CSS files from `@openedx/paragon` and (optionally) `@openedx/brand-openedx` are loaded and injected to the HTML document at runtime.
-This differs than the consuming application importing the styles from `@openedx/paragon` and `@openedx/brand-openedx` directly, which includes these styles in the application's production assets.
+This differs from importing the styles from `@openedx/paragon` and `@openedx/brand-openedx` directly, which includes these styles in the application's production assets.

 By serving CSS loaded externally, consuming applications of Paragon no longer need to be responsible for compiling the theme SCSS to CSS themselves and instead use a pre-compiled CSS file.
 In doing so, this allows making changes to the Paragon theme without needing to necessarily re-build and re-deploy all consuming applications.